Google privacy changes 'in breach of EU law'

 Many websites and blogs in the technology community have given guidance for users concerned about how their browsing history will be used.

-Users can see which Google services hold data about them by viewing their dashboard.'Advertiser interests'
+Users can see which Google services hold data about them byviewing their dashboard.

 However, campaign group Big Brother Watch has argued that not enough has been done to ensure people are fully aware of the alterations.